Vote for Karen Cannell for the ODTUG Board of Directors

 - Various other committees on future not-yet-to-be-disclosed projects.
 All good stuff that may or may not be going forward, depending on research.

 Read more details about my involvement in these Board activities, below in this post (just scroll to the bottom)

-As the ODTUG Board of Director election for the 2019-2020 term approaches, I get to reflect on my term as an ODTUG Director, on ODTUG in general and why I want to run again.
+As the ODTUG Board of Director election for the 2019-2020 approached, I reflected on my term as an ODTUG Director, on ODTUG in general and why an running again.
 This started small, then grew.
 There was lots of time and experience to cover!